AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Abstract

 \section{Abstract}

 Kolmogorov–Arnold Networks (KANs) have recently shown promise for solving partial differential equations (PDEs).
-Yet their original formulation is computationally and memory intensive, motivating the introduction of Chebyshev Type-I-based KANs (Chebyshev1KANs).
-Although Chebyshev1KANs have outperformed the vanilla KANs architecture, our rigorous theoretical analysis reveals that they still suffer from rank collapse, ultimately limiting their expressive capacity.
-To overcome these limitations, we enhance Chebyshev1KANs by integrating wavelet-activated MLPs with learnable parameters and an internal attention mechanism.
+Yet their original formulation is computationally and memory intensive, motivating the introduction of Chebyshev Type-I-based KANs (Cheby1KANs).
+Although Cheby1KANs have outperformed the vanilla KANs architecture, our rigorous theoretical analysis reveals that they still suffer from rank collapse, ultimately limiting their expressive capacity.
+To overcome these limitations, we enhance Cheby1KANs by integrating wavelet-activated MLPs with learnable parameters and an internal attention mechanism.
 We prove that this design preserves a full-rank Jacobian and is capable of approximating solutions to PDEs of arbitrary order.
 Furthermore, to alleviate the loss instability and imbalance introduced by the Chebyshev polynomial basis, we externally incorporate a Residual Gradient Attention (RGA) mechanism that dynamically re-weights individual loss terms according to their gradient norms and residual magnitudes.
 By jointly leveraging internal and external attention, we present AC-PKAN, a novel architecture that constitutes an enhancement to weakly supervised Physics-Informed Neural Networks (PINNs) and extends the expressive power of KANs.
-Experimental results from nine benchmark tasks across three domains show that AC-PKAN consistently outperforms or matches state-of-the-art models such as PINNsFormer, establishing it as a highly effective tool for solving complex real-world engineering problems in zero-data or data-sparse regimes.
-The code will be made publicly available upon acceptance.
+Experimental results from nine benchmark tasks across three domains show that AC-PKAN outperforms or matches state-of-the-art models such as PINNsFormer, establishing it as a highly effective tool for solving complex real-world engineering problems in zero-data or data-sparse regimes.
+The code is publicly available at \url{https://github.com/fogradio/ACPKAN}.